BBN-Q/libx6/doc/01_Usage.md

   mode, no data will be sent over the socket.

 * Remember to set the state valid bitmask to use fast digital I/O!

+* The magnitude of the sum of correlator matrix elements in any row must not exceed 1.

 ## MATLAB usage